 Herniated discs don’t always cause pain.
 However, when pressure is placed on nearby nerve roots, it can be an unwelcome distraction.
-Depending on what part of the spine is affected, pain can be felt in the neck, lower back, thighs, legs, shoulders, or arms, and it may require spine surgery Los Angeles patients trust.
+Depending on what part of the spine is affected, pain can be felt in the neck, lower back, thighs, legs, shoulders, or arms, and it may require spine surgery Santa Monica patients trust.
 Exercise can strengthen muscles that support the spine, as long as it doesn’t involve movements likely to irritate nerves.
 Generally, you’ll want to avoid the following exercises if you have persistent pain from a herniated disc.

 1. Leg Presses

 Done with a machine where you press your legs against weights, leg presses can place too much pressure on the lower back, a common area affected by disc herniation.
 Presses also cause the pelvis to rotate away from your back, resulting in a lumbar flexion that may affect discs.
 Instead, opt for mid-range squats, but avoid deep squats.